MonoGame/MonoGame/README.md

 * Project templates are in [Templates](Templates).
 * See [Tests](Tests) for the framework unit tests.
 * See [Tools/Tests](Tools/MonoGame.Tools.Tests) for the content pipeline and other tool tests.
-* [mgcb](Tools/MonoGame.Content.Builder) is the command line tool for content processing.
+* The [mgcb](Tools/MonoGame.Content.Builder) is a command line tool for content processing.
-* [mgfxc](Tools/MonoGame.Effect.Compiler) is the command line effect compiler tool.
+* The [mgfxc](Tools/MonoGame.Effect.Compiler) is a command line effect compiler tool.
 * The [mgcb-editor](Tools/MonoGame.Content.Builder.Editor) tool is a GUI frontend for content processing.

 ## Helpful Links